 Firstly, you need to look at price.
 Some CFD brokers charge commission whereas others included the costs in the CFD spread.

 Normally, it's only DMA (direct market access) CFD brokers that charge commission but use our CFD broker comparison tables to check.
-Secondly, are they regulated by the FCA (Financial Conduct Authority)?
+Are they regulated by the FCA (Financial Conduct Authority)?
 All CFD trading brokers listed in our comparison are regulated by the FCA.
 You can check whether a broker is regulated by the FCA in the UK by checking the FCA register.

 Only fully FCA authorised and regulated brokers offer client funds protection under the FSCS.
 From the 1st September 2019, this protection extends to;